pers0na2dev/volta/README.md

 ### 📝 License

-This project is licensed under the WTFPL - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT - see the [LICENSE](LICENSE) file for details

 ### 🤝 Contributing